boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ![Drag and drop the Dimension](/static/assets/visualizing-data/visualization-widgets/images/line-chart/chart-row.png)

-You can apply [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column) and [sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column) option for the rows field, if required.
+You can apply [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column) and [sort](/visualizing-data/working-with-widgets/advanced-sorting/#dimension-column) options for the rows field, if required.

-This will render line chart in series.
+This will render a line chart in series.

 ![Linechart_series](/static/assets/visualizing-data/visualization-widgets/images/line-chart/linechart-series.png)